betimer/note/webrtc/journey.md

 remoteAudioTracks.forEach()
 ```

-## When mute mic, sometimes safari can make u into a media speaker mode (instead of call speaker mode)
+## Then when mute mic, sometimes safari can make u into a media speaker mode (instead of call speaker mode)

 This does not sound too much harmful, as long as you can change the volumn after the speaker mode gets changed.